Shane Pinto: Professional

 As a restricted free agent, a contract dispute led Pinto to miss the entire 2023 training camp and the first weeks of the 2023–24 season.
 On October 26, 2023, the NHL suspended Pinto 41 games for violating the league's rules on sports gambling.
 Although the NHL indicated that no evidence was found on him of wagering on NHL games, the suspension (one of the longest in league history), was the result of a negotiation between Pinto, the NHL Players' Association, and the league, and was not the result of a formal disciplinary process; Pinto subsequently released a statement apologizing for his infraction.
-Pinto had been under investigation since the early summer, after a NHL betting partner had flagged issues with Pinto's account details with the league, and Pinto had also been reported to have had connections with a third-party proxy bettor.
+Pinto had been under investigation since the early summer, after an NHL betting partner had flagged issues with Pinto's account details with the league, and Pinto had also been reported to have had connections with a third-party proxy bettor.
 As a result of the suspension, Pinto was not allowed to return to the Senators' lineup until January 21, 2024.
-On January 19, 2024 Pinto signed a one-year contract with the Senators.
+On January 19, 2024, Pinto signed a one-year contract with the Senators.
 He returned to the Senators lineup on January 21 against the Philadelphia Flyers and picked up his first point of the season in a 5–3 victory for Ottawa.
+He tallied a three-point game on February 10, scoring once and assisting on two others by Ridly Greig and Vladimir Tarasenko in a 5–3 victory over the Toronto Maple Leafs.
+On March 27, he marked a four-point game, scoring once and assisting on goals by Drake Batherson, Brady Tkachuk, and Jakob Chychrun in a 6–2 win over the Buffalo Sabres.

-On November 13, 2025, he signed a 4 year, $30M extension with the Ottawa Senators.
+In the 2024–25 season he mostly saw time on the team's third line alongside Michael Amadio and Greig, often matched against the opponent's top line.
+The line was often Ottawa's most consistent during the season and on December 21, 2024, he recorded a three-point game, scoring twice and assisting on another by Jake Sanderson in a 5–4 victory over the Vancouver Canucks.
+In 70 games, he tallied 21 goals and 37 points.
+The Senators qualified for the playoffs and faced the Toronto Maple Leafs in the opening round.
+Pinto made his NHL playoff debut in Game 1 on April 20, 2025, and recorded his first playoff point when assisted on Greig's goal in the 6–2 loss.
+He scored his first NHL playoff goal in Game 4 on April 26, a shorthanded effort in a 4–3 victory.
+The Senators, however, were eliminated in six games in their best-of-seven series.
+In the six games, Pinto tallied one goal and two points.